norulshahlam/spring-jwt2/README.md

 # Spring Security with JWT - Version 4 - Refresh JWT token

 During successful login, an access token and refresh token is generated. access token have short expiry so we will use refresh token which has longer expiry.
-This is how it goes:
+The diffference now is when we use refresh token with it's URL, it will check the JWT as usual and if success, it will create a new access and refresh token, similar to when we /login

+### High level overview

+- Create controller for /token/refresh.
+Here we will check JWT, then create new access & refresh token.
-### in security config, allow this url to pass thru
+- In security config, allow this url to pass thru

-### in filter, allow this url to pass through.

 ### test

-  set token to expire in 1 min
+- Set token to expire in 1 min to simulate expired token
-  login user to get token
+- Login to get token
-  get allusers using this token
+- GET localhost:8081/api/users with your token to see if your access token is working
+- Wait for a minute to expire your access token
-  let 1 min pass to expire the tokens get all users again to check if it expires now GET localhost:8081/api/token/refresh,
+- Get all users again to check if it expires
-    > Body > x-www-form >
-    Authorisation: Bearer <refresh-token>
+- If it has expires, GET localhost:8081/api/token/refresh/ with your refresh token

-  the response will new token and refresh token
+- You will get a new set of access and refresh token
-- Create controller for refresh-token
--
+- GET localhost:8081/api/users with your access token to see if your access token is working

 # Spring Security with JWT - Version 3 - Read JWT